- Economic Development

 Community Reinvestment Area - Real Estate Tax Incentive

-The City of Brooklyn has established its city-wide Community Reinvestment Area that allow commercial, industrial, and general businesses to invest in value added real estate and receive a tax incentive for the investment.
-On new and/or improved real estate investments, this could be up to 75% for 12 years maximum or a minimum of 35% for 5 years.
-These agreements are negotiated on a case-by-case basis with the Economic Development Department prior to investments.
+The City of Brooklyn has established a city-wide Community Reinvestment Area that allows commercial, industrial and general businesses to invest in value added real estate projects and receive a tax incentive for the investment.

 Brooklyn Community Improvement Corporation